-DE it enacted by the Administrator of British New Guinea, D with the advice and consent of the Legislative Council thereof, as follows:---
+BE it enacted by the Administrator of British New Guinea, with the advice and consent of the Legislative Council thereof, as follows:-

-1. The Ordinary Sessions for the despatch of the Criminal Times when business of the Central Court (2) of British New Guinea shall be Central Court held at such times as the Chief Magistrate shall with the approval of the Administrator from time to time determine.
-The Chief Magistrate whenever he shall deem it expedient to do so may hold a Special Sessions in addition to the Ordinary Sessions.
-The Chief Magistrate may adjourn any Sessions to any future day as often as he thinks fit to do so.
+1. The Ordinary Sessions for the despatch of the Criminal business of the Central Court(2) of British New Guinea shall be held at such times as the Chief Magistrate(3) shall with the approval of the Administrator from time to time determine.
+The Chief Magistrate(3) whenever he shall deem it expedient to do so may hold a Special Sessions in addition to the Ordinary Sessions.
+The Chief Magistrate(3) may adjourn any Sessions to any future day as often as he thinks fit to do so.

-may be held.
+Times when Sessions of Central Court may be held.

-2. All Sessions unless when otherwise ordered by the Chief Places at Magistrate with the approval of the Administrator shall be held at Port Moresby but the Chief Magistrate may by order under Seal direct that any Sessions shall be held at some other place within the Possession.
+2. All Sessions unless when otherwise ordered by the Chief Magistrate(3) with the approval of the Administrator shall be held at Port Moresby but the Chief Magistrate(3) may by order under Seal direct that any Sessions shall be held at some other place within the Possession.